mikeivanov/minibus/README.md

 *Minibus* is built upon the
 [Message Bus](https://msdn.microsoft.com/en-us/library/ff647328.aspx)
 concept.
-There are multiple implementations of this idea, the most notable of them is probably [Immutant Messaging](http://immutant.org/documentation/current/apidoc/guide-messaging.html).
+There are multiple implementations of this idea, the most relevant of which is [Immutant Messaging](http://immutant.org/documentation/current/apidoc/guide-messaging.html).

 *Minibus* is different in a number of ways: